Visit the Hydraviation Museum

 Biscarrosse in the Landes region of France is home to Europe’s only hydra museum!
 It would be a shame to miss out.
 In the former seaplane base, the association has collected incredible archives on every seaplane in the world.

 In 1930, Pierre-Georges Latécoère chose Lac de Biscarrosse to build, assemble and test France’s largest seaplanes.
-At the time, “sky liners” even made the crossing to New York or the West Indies.
-Great aviators such as Mermoz and Saint-Exupéry helped write their legend.
-The museum lets you relive the golden age of hydra-aviation, with its funny machines, their history and their anecdotes.
-How did these pioneers, on the shores of Lac de Biscarrosse, manage to perfect these flying liners?
+In those days, “sky liners” even made the crossing to New York or the West Indies.
+The greatest aviators have contributed to their legend: Mermoz or Saint-Exupéry.
+The museum takes you back to the golden age of hydroplanes, with their funny machines, their history and their anecdotes.
+How did these forerunners, on the shores of Lac de Biscarrosse, manage to develop these flying liners?
 Although transatlantic seaplanes have now disappeared, they are still used for fire-fighting, sea rescue and coastal surveillance.

-At the Musée de l’Hydraviation, you’ll see the only vintage machines that have not disappeared and have been restored to their former glory.
-The association that runs the museum has also collected a multitude of archival documents over the decades, in Biscarrosse, where the workers who built the flying machines and carried out the tests on the lake lived.
-But the archives extend far beyond the Aquitaine region.
-The only museum of its kind in Europe, it also houses the entire history of hydra-aviation worldwide.
-Photos, flight logs, plans, models, memorabilia linked to famous aviators…
+At the Musée de l’Hydraviation, you’ll see the only vintage machines that have not disappeared and have been restored to their original condition.
+The association that runs the museum has also collected a wealth of archival documents over the decades, in Biscarrosse, where the workers who built the flying machines and carried out the tests on the lake lived.
+But the archives go far beyond the Aquitaine region.
+The only museum of its kind in Europe, it also houses the entire history of the world’s hydra-jet industry.
+Photos, flight logs, plans, models, souvenirs linked to famous aviators…

 The Museum has prepared a visit for children.
 Depending on their age, a specially adapted educational booklet will tell them about the history of seaplanes over the last century, and introduce them to real seaplanes and models.